aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 });
 ```

-The modules listed in `installModules` must be present in the `package.json`'s dependencies.
+The modules listed in `nodeModules` must be present in the `package.json`'s dependencies.
 The
 same version will be used for installation.
 If a lock file is detected (`package-lock.json` or
 `yarn.lock`) it will be used along with the right installer (`npm` or `yarn`).
 The modules are
 installed in a [Lambda compatible Docker container](https://github.com/lambci/docker-lambda).